Documentation

 4. Add field filters

 Use the filter fields to narrow the list.
-You can filter by details such as make, model, color, plate state, year range, for-sale status, insurance status, service plan status, or tags.
+You can filter by details such as make, model, color, plate state, year range, for sale status, insurance status, service plan status, facility location, or tags.

 5. Close the panel when you are done